xavierjimenezp/shapepipe_photoz/README.md

 ### Preprocessing
 Input parameters are found in `params.py`.
 The following parameters are required for preprocessing calculation:

+ - `temp_path`: `(str)` path used to create temporary files (files are usually heavy).
  - `spectral_path`: `(str)` path to the directory containing the spectral catalogs.
  - `spectral_names`: `(list)` list containing all spectral catalog file names.
 Catalogs must be .fits files.
 Catalog headers must contain: ra, dec, z.
  - `path_to_tile_run`: `(str)` path to the directory containing the *spectral_surveys* directories in which shapepipe was ran
  - `spectral_surveys`: `(list)` names of the spectral surveys (e.g. ['SDSS', 'eBOSS']).
 Must be ordered in the same way as  `spectral_names`.

-> **Note 1**: when running the preprocessing function `python photoz.py --nodes NODENUM --make True --survey SURVNAME`, where NODEDUM is the core number and SURVNAME is the survey name (either 'unions' or 'ps3pi_cfis'), a .csv spectral_catalog with columns RA, DEC, Z_SPEC is created from the original fits file.
+> **Note 1**: when running the preprocessing function `python photoz.py --make True --survey SURVNAME`, where SURVNAME is the survey name (either 'unions' or 'ps3pi_cfis'), a .csv spectral_catalog with columns RA, DEC, Z_SPEC is created from the original fits file.
 >
 > **Note 2**: please ensure that the paste_cat_runner was the last Shapepipe module to run.
 Otherwise, PhotoZ won't read the correct file.
 >